k3ntako/High-School-Internship/HTML/HTML.md

 1. Important: copy the full URL at the top of the browser.
 Make sure you can access it during our session (email it to yourself or save it in Google Drive).
    - Example: <https://getavataaars.com/?avatarStyle=Circle&topType=ShortHairShortFlat&accessoriesType=Blank&hairColor=Black&facialHairType=Blank&clotheType=Hoodie&clotheColor=Blue03&eyeType=Happy&eyebrowType=DefaultNatural&mouthType=Default&skinColor=Light>

-TODO:

-- we need to talk about what a Git commit is
-  - What is a message?
-- Check if `main` or `master` is default for new accounts
-- Talk about `.gitignore`

 ## Overview of HTML

 ### Three Languages